-And so as to define the colours of the real vs fake Off-White Receipt rugs’ highlighted text, you can see how the genuine rug has this sort of a light, kind of lime shade, while the fake item has a dark olive shade for the text.
+And so as to define the colours of the real vs fake Off-White Receipt rugs’ highlighted text, you can see how the genuine rug has this sort of light, kind of lime shade, while the fake item has a dark olive shade for the text.

 Moving forward to the fourth and the last step of the guide on how to spot fake Off-White x IKEA rugs, we are going to have a look only at the fake item’s text for any spelling flaws.

-Keep in mind that the legitimate Off-White x IKEA rugs must have no spelling flaws or any typos, as they were all made with enough care so as to avoid any writing flaws.
+Keep in mind that the legitimate Off-White x IKEA rugs must have no spelling flaws or typos, as they were all made with enough care so as to avoid any writing flaws.

-In the image with only the fake Off-White x IKEA Receipt rug above, you can see how the rug actually states “Tax tnvoice” instead of “Tax invoice”, how the text is on the genuine rugs.
+In the image with only the fake Off-White x IKEA Receipt rug above, you can see how the rug actually states “Tax tnvoice” instead of “Tax invoice”, and how the text is on the genuine rugs.

 This flaw is most likely caused by the leak of attention by the replica manufacturers to this little inscription, and this mistake gives us a little bonus in authenticating these rugs.